 Now, the desire of the flesh includes every thought and everything else that we want to oblige but contradicts the Will of God laid down in black and white in the Bible.
 And to deny our flesh and its desires, we must actively choose to remain in His love.

-The gospel doesn’t always feel good, which is contrary to what most people today believe and want.
-Jesus said ‘enter the narrow gate’ which is real work and requires effort (i, e, discipline).
+The gospel doesn’t always feel good or comfortable, which is contrary to what most people today believe and want.
+Jesus said “enter the narrow gate” which is real work and requires effort (i, e, discipline).
 But we must also rest in the assurance that the one who commanded us to enter the narrow gate is the Saviour of the world who gave himself up for us.
-He gives us His body and blood as food and drink for our journey as disciples that will eventually take us to our final destination, which is perfect fellowship with the Father.
+He gives us His body and blood as food and drink for our discipleship journey that will eventually take us to our final destination, which is perfect fellowship with the Father.

 Discipleship is indeed a very challenging work but nothing is more worthwhile than labouring for Christ, our redeemer to be the Lord of our lives.
 As we labour in denying ourselves everyday and carrying our own cross, we can rest assured in the fact that we do not run the race in this journey aimlessly.
 And we have hope even if we haven’t run the race today or yesterday or in a while because God is full of Grace and Mercy and is always by our side ready to help us whenever we are willing to resume the journey.
 Remember, He is faithful.

-The question remains: Have we at least tried?
+The question that require an honest answer: Have we at least tried?

-And our concluding question to reflect on is this: Does our discipleship life have discipline?
+And our concluding question to reflect on is this: Is our discipleship life marked by discipline?

 Bible reference: Galatians 5:17, 1 Corinthians 2:10, Psalm 119:9-12, John 15:9-12, 1 Corinthians 9:24-27, James 2:14-26, John 6:54.